 The best two-color combinations:

 If you choose a two-color theme, pick two colors that are complementary.
 Here are some of my favorite combinations:

-Red is such a bold flower color, I tend to use it monochromatic bouquets.
-I also love all-white flower arrangements.
+Red is such a bold flower color, I tend to use it most often in monochromatic bouquets.

 If you want a pocket guide for referencing at the store, I made this graphic for you to save and reference.

 Pin it now so you don't forget!: